Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

 \item The $q$ message will then pass through all tiles on that path back to the $\cgSE$ which initiated the path.
-That $\cgSE$ will now have the information that the path was not a rectangle (i.e. it encountered some concavity), so it will activate glues which allow a $\cgSE$ to attach to its back and begin growth of a new layer using tiles.
-It will also continue the propagation of the $q$ message to any path which grows into it so that that path will initiate growth of a \emph{doubling row} to its south.
+That $\cgSE$ will now have the information that the path was not a rectangle (i.e. it encountered some concavity), so it will activate glues which allow another $\cgSE$ to attach to its back and begin growth of a new layer.

+If a standard path grows into the westernmost tile of the $\cgSE$, then this standard path will propagate the $q$ message via the $q2$ signal to initiate growth of a \emph{doubling row} to its south.
 In Figure~\ref{fig:doubling-row-example}, a doubling row is shown in dark blue.
+The tiles which comprise a doubling row are shown in Figure~\ref{fig:doubling-row-tiles}.

-(The structure and function of the doubling row will be discussed later.)
-To initiate the growth of a doubling row, when a $\cgSW$ receives a $q$ message, it turns $\on$ a strength-2 $dri$ (\emph{doubling row initiator}) glue.
+To initiate the growth of a doubling row, when a $\cgSW$ receives a $q2$ message it turns $\on$ a strength-2 $dri$ (\emph{doubling row initiator}) glue.
 This allows for the growth of a doubling row which will grow along the south border of the layer.
-This in effect makes the south of the layer row 2 rows wide.
+This in effect makes the south of the layer 2 rows wide, aiding in the production of a rectangular frame.
+The effect of horizontal doubling rows are further explained in Section~\ref{sec:frame-proof}.

-\item When a row of tiles (belonging to either a standard path or a doubling row) of a layer grows along the south perimeter of another frame layer, if the row places a tile at location 3 in Figure~\ref{fig:secgCases} relative to some corner gadget.
-This case is described in Figure~\ref{fig:vdr1}.

-\item As a row of tiles grows along eastern edges of some frame layer, if this row of tiles places a tile at location 7 in Figure~\ref{fig:secgCases}, then a \emph{vertical doubling row} forms as described in Figure~\ref{fig:vdr2}.
-The purpose of these vertical doubling rows will be described later.